Do Leather Repair Kits Really Work?

 Very few companies are able to take advantage of this method of product promotion.
 Those that are should be highly scrutinized before making the purchase.

 Home Leather Repair Remedies

 When searching for repair methods, many web sites and blogs will point you in the direction of “home remedies”.
 While this information is intended to provide you with useful and practical advice, the vast majority is provided by posters who have little or no knowledge of the processes involved.
 Many people will share an experience which has worked successfully for them, and may work in other similar situations.
 But, when working with leather, no two situations are ever the same.

-Certain reccomendations may fix the immediate problem, but inadvertantly, and without realizing it, the “solution” may cause irreversible damage in other ways.
+Certain recommendations may temporarily fix the immediate problem, but inadvertently, and without realizing it, the “solution” may cause irreversible damage in other ways.

 Stain Removal is a classic example.
 Many “home remedies” will remove certain types of stains, but the results may end up permanently damaging the finish or even the fibers of the leather itself.
 Leather is a very tough and durable material.
 But it is also very delicate when it comes to the chemicals used on it.
 Most individuals do not realize that chemical reactions, in most cases, take time to fully progress.
 Immediate results may appear to be very satisfactory.
 But, over a relatively short period of time, the leather may begin to break down from negative chemical reations and a different type of damage becomes apparant.
 Most individuals will associate this new damage to inferior leather without realizing that the damage was caused by the use of chemicals which are incompatible with leather.